kommitters/chaincerts-smart-contracts/vc_issuance_contract/README.md

 ```

 ### Issue:
- Issues a new verifiable credential and returns the Verifiable Credential id as String.
+ Issues a new verifiable credential and returns the Verifiable Credential id as a string.
 The admin account is the only party authorized to invoke this function.

 ```rust
 fn issue(